Electrical design menu

 After the stringing is finished, you might still have some unstrung modules that will be colored red.
 If you want to string them, you would need to either use Custom stringing or just delete the unstrung modules.

 There are a lot of modules that could be covered using-U stringing.
-From the drop down menu select U-Stringing, then click the String PV area button, and you will be prompted to select the PV area boundary line, and to finalize press Space or Enter on your keyboard.
-A window will pop up asking do you want to overwrite the existing stringing or keep this option will keep the previous stringing and add new to unstrung modules.
+From the drop down menu select U-Stringing, then click the String PV area button, and you will be prompted to select the PV area boundary line, and to finalize press space or enter on your keyboard.
+A pop-up window will ask if you want to overwrite the existing stringing or keep it.
+Choosing to keep the existing stringing will add the new stringing to the unstrung modules.

 Cabling